Joe Cooper and I (Stephen Wagner), talk about AI Prototyping and AI Development with NVIDIA vGPU powered Virtualized Workstations.

 A friendly reminder that it’s time to upgrade (or start planning) since VMware vSphere 7 is reaching end of life on October 2nd, 2025.
 This means that if you’re running VMware vSphere 7 in your environment, VMware will no longer release updates, security patches, and/or provide support for your environment.

-Note: You will require an active subscription to be entitled to, and also have access to the updates and upgrades.
+Please note: You will require an active subscription to be entitled to, and also have access to the updates and upgrades.
+You’ll also want to check the interopability and HCLs to make sure your hardware is supported.

 Upgrade Path for VMware vSphere Standard, vSphere Enterprise Plus)